How to start intermittent fasting — the basics and tips

 Most popular intermittent fasting schedules to start with

-At SIMPLE, we’re big fans of time-restricted eating (TRE), like the 12:12, 14:10, 16:8, or 18:6 intermittent fasting schedule.
+At Simple, we’re big fans of time-restricted eating (TRE), like the 12:12, 14:10, 16:8, or 18:6 intermittent fasting schedules.
 They give plenty of results while allowing enough space for proper nourishment and care of your body.
 Plus, they’re pretty popular with both starters and advanced fasters.

 There are also fasting schedules like Eat Stop Eat, water fasting, dry fasting, and OMAD, which aren’t worth the risk.
 They’re pretty taxing on the body without bringing any more benefit.
 20:4 intermittent fasting, aka the Warrior Diet, also falls into this category.